segabor/OSCCore/README.md

 - [x] Type conversion (Convert numeric and String types to OSC packets and back)
 - [x] Build OSC messages
-- [ ] Networking
+- [x] Networking
 - [ ] Linux support

 ## Requirements

-Latest Swift 3 snapshot is required to build and test the module.
+Swift 3 is required to build and test the module.

 ## Usage

-TBD
+See projects in Examples folder.